 ● Somewhat complicated, so I recommend being careful.

-● Not recommended if over 65 and leaving an employer plan!
+● It is not recommended if you are over 65 and leaving an employer plan!

 Call John at (860) 451-9793 [ Google voice #] if any questions.

-A key point: When an individual's application is complete, MediCare calls them "entitled" [not enrolled ] for coverage * * that starts the first of their eligible month.
-It includes:
+A key point: When an individual's application is complete they are called "entitled" [not enrolled ] for coverage that will start the first of their eligible month.
+They will have MediCare's:

-● Part A — covers inpatient care in a hospital.
+● Part A — inpatient care in a hospital.

-● Part B — covers the many kinds of outpatient services.
+● Part B — MD visits and many kinds of outpatient services.

-Note: * * Medicare only covers treatments and services they deem medically necessary.
+Note: Medicare only covers treatments and services they deemed is medically necessary.

-Individuals are mailed an ID card, which has Entitled printed above the date their Part A & B medical coverage started!
+Medicare ID cards have Entitled printed above the date their Part A & B medical coverage started!

 Note: There is a picture of the Medicare card on this page.

-Each individual's ID card includes a unique number called a Medicare Beneficiary Identifier with 11 upper-case letters and numbers.
+Each individual's ID card includes thier Medicare Beneficiary Identifier.
+It's a unique number made up of 11 upper-case letters and numbers.

-● The format has four characters — then three more — then four more.
+● The ID has four characters — then three more — then four more.

-● To avoid confusion between specific numbers and letters, such as number zero "0" and capital letter "O". the MBI does not use letters S, L, O, I, B, and Z.
+● To avoid confusion between specific numbers and letters, such as the number zero "0" and capital letter "O," the MBI does not use letters S, L, O, I, B, and Z.

-Financial Advisors indicate there is no standard answer to the question — when to begin receiving Social Security benefits, However, this information from SS may be useful to individuals reaching 65!
+Individuals often ask.
+When to begin receiving Social Security benefits?
+Financial Advisors indicate there is no standard answer to this question.
+However, the information on these SS Pubs may be helpful to individuals reaching 65!

-● When individuals become fully eligible is on page 3 of this Pub!
+● When individuals become fully eligible is on page 3!

 ● The value of waiting past full retirement age.